NoamLeabo/FaceBar_Web_Version/README.md

 ![image](https://github.com/gideonn12/Foobar_p2_web/assets/155386445/5e0ecc25-030b-452b-86c9-01f85fdc81f0)

 Now you should be directed back to the login-page.
-Log in with your account details and click "Log in" now you should be directed to the feed Page!
+Log in with your account details and click "Log in".
+If you forgot your username or password, don't worry! you are able to create another account and sign in with it. now you should be directed to the feed Page!